John T. Walton

-John Thomas Walton (October 8, 1946 – June 27, 2005) was an American war veteran and a son of Walmart founder Sam Walton.
-He was also the chairman of True North Venture Partners, a venture capital firm.
+John Thomas Walton (October 8, 1946 – June 27, 2005) was an American war veteran, businessman and a son of Walmart founder Sam Walton.
+He was the chairman of True North Venture Partners, a venture capital firm.
 Walton cofounded the Children's Scholarship Fund, providing tuition scholarships for disadvantaged youth.

 Early life and service in the Vietnam War

 Walton was born in Newport, Arkansas.
 He graduated from Bentonville High School where he was a star football player.
 Walton went on to attend the College of Wooster in Wooster, Ohio.
 He dropped out of college in 1968 to spend more time playing the flute and enlisted in the U.S. Army (after the Vietnamese Tet Offensive).